FZZT branes and non-singlets of Matrix Quantum Mechanics: Connections with Liouville theory

 In case that $k=0$ the $\hat{L}_0$ constraint imposes a total level matching or winding conservation condition.
 When $k\neq0$ there is an imbalance between winding modes.
 It is also easy to see from this formula that $k$ is conjugate to the zero time $t_0$.

-We hope to analyse further solutions to the combined system of equations in the future.
-Some further help to reduce such equations can be provided using KPZ-DDK scaling arguments along the lines of~\cite{Kazakov:2000pm}.
+We hope to analyse some physically relevant solutions of the combined system of equations in the future.
+Some further help to reduce and solve such equations can be provided using KPZ-DDK scaling arguments along the lines of~\cite{Kazakov:2000pm}.